Thanks for visiting! Have you signed up for my free newsletter?

 immune to the older, are lethal.

-What this page covers : use these links to go quickly to any section.
+What this page covers - click on any of these links to go to that section.

 You can learn from my experience of rats and rat poison.